Streptococcus: Group F streptococci

-Group F streptococci were first described in 1934 by Long and Bliss amongst the "minute haemolytic streptococci".
+Group F streptococci were first described in 1934 by Long and Bliss among the "minute haemolytic streptococci".
 They are also known as Streptococcus anginosus (according to the Lancefield classification system) or as members of the S. milleri group (according to the European system).

 Group G streptococci

 These streptococci are usually, but not exclusively, beta-hemolytic.
 Streptococcus dysgalactiae subsp. canis is the predominant subspecies encountered.
 It is a particularly common GGS in humans, although it is typically found on animals.
 S. phocae is a GGS subspecies that has been found in marine mammals and marine fish species.
 In marine mammals it has been mainly associated with meningoencephalitis, sepsis, and endocarditis, but is also associated with many other pathologies.
 Its environmental reservoir and means of transmission in marine mammals is not well characterized.
+Group G streptococci are also considered zoonotic pathogens.